BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

     # One of the principles of Redux is that there should only be one store instance for an entire application.
     # Syntax: const store = configureStore({ reducer: counterReducer })
               console.log(store.getState())
-# Dispatch:
-    # The only way to update the state is to call store.dispatch() and pass in an action object.
-    # The store will run its reducer function and save the new state value inside, and we can call getState() to retrieve the updated value
-    # Example:
-        const increment = () => {
-            return {
-                type: 'counter/increment'
-            }
-        }
-        store.dispatch(increment())
 # Slice:
     # A "slice" is a collection of Redux reducer logic and actions for a single feature in your app, typically defined together in a single file.
     # They automatically create reducers and action types.
 See with useReducers we manually create them right?
 Here they are created automatically.
     # createSlice is the function that accepts 4 arguments - name, initialState, reducers and an optional property called extraReducers.
     # It returns an object.
         # name: The name of the slice, as specified
-        # reducer: The reducer function for the slice.
-This is the reducer that you will pass to the Redux store.
+        # reducer: A reducer is a function that takes the current state and an action, and returns the new state.
 It combines all the slice's reducers into a single reducer function.
-        # actions: An object containing the action creators for each reducer.
-Each key corresponds to an action defined in the reducers property, and the value is a function that creates an action with that type.
-This property is responsible for automatic action creation.
+It contains the logic for how state should change based on the action type.
+        # action creators: A function that returns an action object with a type field (and optionally, a payload).
+They are automatically created.
+They have the same name as the reducer functions.
+            # Example: export const { addSong, removeSong } = songsSlice.actions; Here addSong and removeSong are not reducer functions, rather they are automatically created action creators.
+We are passing these action creators while dispatching them using dispatch function.
+            # What it returns?
+An object known as action - { type: "song(sliceName)/addSong(reducerFunctionName)", payload: "Song A" }
+        # action: An action is a plain JavaScript object that describes what happened in your application.
+It must have a type property and can include additional data (e.g., payload).
+        # dispatch: A function provided by Redux that sends an action to the reducer, triggering a state update.
+Simply put, dispatch is used to send actions.
+            # Example: dispatch(addSong(song));
         # caseReducers: An object that contains the actual reducer functions defined in the reducers property.
 This can be useful if you need direct access to the reducer functions for some reason.
 This is the actual logic that we have written under mini-reducers.
-We dont dont directly interact with it.
+We dont directly interact with it.
 Once written, it is part of the slice's internal implementation.
     # There are 3 functions fo slices:
       1. Defines initial state - We have an empty array.
 It could be anything (an array, an object, strings, etc.)
       2. Combines mini-reducers into a big reducer.